josephdadams/TallyArbiter/readme.md

 **You can also go to `/tally?deviceid=9fe2efd9a` (replace `9fe2efd9a` with your actual DeviceId) and auto load the page to that Device without having to choose it from the list.**

+If you include `?chat=false` to the request, you can turn off the Messaging/Chat functions.

 ## Viewing all tally data
 Navigate to `/producer` on the Tally Arbiter server in your browser to view all Devices and their current states.
 This information is also available in the Settings GUI but is displayed in a minimal fashion here for in-service viewing.
 Messages can be sent and received to supported clients.
 **This page is restricted by a username and password.
 The default username is `producer` and the default password is `12345`.**